 Whoever visits Alappuzha, be it honeymooners, backpackers, foodies, families, solo travelers, or weekend vacationers finds Alappuzha as the final word for relaxation and yummy dishes.
 The beauty of the place and the friendly people are the main reason that helps Alappuzha tourism to gain recognition from across the globe.

 The Alappuzha houseboats were inspired by these Kettuvallams and are well-equipped with all the luxuries of a good hotel room like air conditioners, modern toilets, cozy living rooms, etc. The eye-pleasing view of the lush green paddy fields, water, and the houses makes cruising through the backwaters zestful.
 And that makes Alappuzha tourism extra special.
 Besides houseboats, there are plenty of other attractions in Alappuzha that travelers are fascinated about.
-These attractions include glimpses of choir making processes, green paddy fields, attractive migratory birds, and pristine beaches.
+These attractions include glimpses of coir-making processes, green paddy fields, attractive migratory birds, and pristine beaches.
 Undoubtedly this beautiful seashore town situated in the center of Kerala is also known for its cuisines.
 An interesting specialty of Alappuzha tourism is its toddy shops that provide authentic Kerala cuisines, especially a variety of seafood.

 “Vallamkali” or the “snake boat race” is another attraction of Alappuzha that gains visitors from far and near.
 Aranmula Sadya and Vallamkali is an experience that is unique and soulful.
 Photographers will enjoy this festive mode of Alappuzha and will be lucky to get attractive stills.
-The town is also famous for its architectural wonders and holy sites like the Krishnapuram Palace, 17th century built Alappuzha Lighthouse, Ambalappuzha Sri Krishna Temple, Ayurvedic resorts, basilicas, house of Chavara Elias and Chettikulangara Devi Temple and more.
+The town is also famous for its architectural wonders and holy sites like the Krishnapuram Palace, 17th century built Alappuzha Lighthouse, Ambalappuzha Sri Krishna Temple, Ayurvedic resorts, basilicas, house of Chavara Elias and Chettikulangara Devi Temple, and more.
 Other attractions that add charm to this blissful Kerala tourist destination include Alappuzha beach, Marari beach, etc.

 Interested to read more about Alappuzha tour places?
 Take a look,